What Is a Voiding Diary?

 For many patients, voiding frequency and timing is exactly what their doctor needs.
 The peer-reviewed research behind P shows that bathroom visit frequency is a validated hydration biomarker.
 Well-hydrated adults average 7+ visits per day, while 6 or fewer voids indicates suboptimal hydration.

 P’s advantage is compliance.
 Over 45% of users log from their Apple Watch.
-Tap your wrist on the way to the bathroom, and you’re done.
-No measuring cups, no urgency scales, no multi-field forms.
-For patients who need to track frequency for OAB evaluation, UTI pattern recognition, or general bladder health awareness, P offers the lowest-friction path to consistent data.
+Tap your wrist on the way to the bathroom, and you’re done in seconds, with no multi-field forms to slow you down.
+When your doctor needs more than timing, you can add voided volume in mL or oz on iPhone (with a P subscription), which takes your diary up to an ICS frequency-volume chart.
+For OAB evaluation, UTI pattern recognition, or general bladder health awareness, P offers the lowest-friction path to consistent data.

 Most Bladder Diary Apps Fall Short